FuzzifiED/FuzzifiED.jl/docs/src/itensors.md

 ```julia
 using ITensors, ITensorMPS
 ```
 at the heading of the Julia script.
+Also note that the ITensor package supports Julia at 1.10 the best.

 During intialisation, the optimal configuration for parallelisation is already automatically set.
 ```julia